-7 As the SIM Sustainability online survey responses could be submitted anonymously, there is a chance of duplication of results when comparing survey results and interview results.
+&lt;sup>7 As the SIM Sustainability on-line survey responses could be submitted anonymously, there is a chance of duplication of results when comparing survey results and interview results.

 - One interviewee would like to see more done with the St. Johnsbury pilot (Medicaid Pathway) as they believe "there is flexibility there.
-We need to look at that pilot and not just at costs". - Bailit Health Purchasing.
+We need to look at that pilot and not just at costs." - Bailit Consulting group.
 This contractor assisted with measure selections and as a national resource on measure specifications.
 One interviewee states this contractor is needed to support continuing work in this area.

 Several interviewees cited the current imprecision regarding the All-Payer Model was a potential barrier for sustainability in the area of PMDI.
-Additionally, uncertainty surrounding the governance and structure of the Accountable Care Organizations (ACOs) was expressed.
-Comments/concerns voiced:
+Additionally, uncertainty surrounding the governance and structure of the Vermont Care Organization (VCO) was expressed.
+Comments/Concerns voiced: